chrisstubbs93/HS100-WIN-CONTROL/README.md

 ## Requests

-If you would like to make a commercial inquiry to request a custom feature, please email contact@chris-stubbs.co.uk.
+If you would like to make a commercial inquiry to request a custom feature, please contact me via my website chris-stubbs.co.uk.

 ## License